AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 _{Very clipped audio, not much of this was understandable}_ {:.muted.right}

 > I SpaceX trying to [...]
 Mexico?
 Mexico [...]
-Is Mexico part of this great plan to go to Mars?
+Is Mexico part for this great plan to go to Mars?
 {:.right}

 28:48